 3. Impaired insulin metabolism.
 This is a very important problem for millions of Americans today.
 Insulin helps move glucose from the blood into the cells.
 Insulin activity requires the presence of chromium, zinc, manganese and many other nutrients for this process to occur correctly.
 If the blood sugar mechanism does not work as it should, one develops low glucose in the cells.
 This is a form of hypoglycemia, even though the word hypo-glycemia actually means low glucose in the blood.
 If the condition worsens, glucose begins to accumulate in the blood and then the same condition is called full-blown diabetes.

 Cellular Nutrition If adequate nutrients can get inside the cells, the fuel (sugars and fatty acids) must then be converted to a special form, adenosine triphosphate or ATP.
 This is the form in which fuel is used in our bodies.
 This process takes place in small structures called mitochondria.
-The latest rage in medical care is to denote fatigue as “mitochondrial dysfunction”.
-This, of course, is partly true, but only partly so, because for the optimum energy all parts of the energy pathway and the oxidation rate must function properly.
-However, it is a good start on understanding the body’s energy system.
 Many vitamins, minerals, amino acids and many other substances must be present in just the right amounts for optimum energy production in the mitochondria of each body cell.
 Also, waste products of metabolism, which are mainly lactic acid and other acids, must be removed from the cells.
 If the circulation is poor or the cell permeability impaired, then waste removal is hindered, and this is another cause of fatigue due to an imbalanced pH of the cells and the buildup of metabolic waste products of metabolism.